Nick Freeman: Early life

 Freeman is Jewish.
 He was privately educated at Uppingham School in Rutland.
 His father worked in retail, but warned him there would not be a business for him to take over.
 Although harbouring ambitions to become a professional golfer, he was persuaded to study law.
 Freeman completed his A-levels a year early, and went on to study law at Trent Polytechnic, and at the College of Law in Chester.

 Career

 On graduation, Freeman became an Articled Clerk in Nottingham.
 He won an advocacy competition and was hired as a prosecutor for Greater Manchester Police in 1981.
 In 1983, he moved to a firm of criminal lawyers in Manchester and was a partner within six months.

 Aged 42, he left and set up Freeman & Co in Manchester.
-Freeman gained notoriety for getting acquittals for several celebrities.
-Freeman also still handles legal aid work and is on the Legal Services Commission's specialist fraud panel.
+Freeman gained notoriety for securing acquittals for several celebrities.